You’ve may have heard about it Grant Management.

 - How do you finalize the grant application packet?

-- Who are the key grant signatory authorities for a grant application?
+- Who are the authorized grant signatory authorities for a grant application?

 - What is your process for submitting and tracking the application?